imxaander/imxaander/README.md

   I dont believe i write the best code, but i believe i am the worst programmer ever.

+## I use Linux
+  Not for a quite time but i just want to say i use linux ok my tech stack includes codeigniter, html css js, sql php.
+But i can also code in c/c++, java, python, and bash.
 ### Some of my accessible projects (old, new, recent, trash)

 #### ShareLearn